nrwl/nx/docs/nx-cloud/enterprise/on-premise/auth-bitbucket.md

-# BitBucket Auth
+# BitBucket Cloud Auth

-Nx Private Cloud currently only support **public** BitBucket auth.
-On-prem installation of BitBucket Server are currently not supported.
+This page is only for BitBucket Cloud (bitbucket.org).
+If you have an on-premise version of BitBucket Data Center please refer to the docs [here](/ci/recipes/enterprise/on-premise/auth-bitbucket-data-center).

-Before creating your container, you'll need to create a BitBucket "OAuth consumer" for your organisation.
+First, you'll need to create a BitBucket "OAuth consumer" for your organisation.

 ## Creating a BitBucket OAuth consumer